 *Mixing 2[C] in unpredictable places within the chain will allow for a jump canceled instant air dash to reset the pressure.

 *Instead of dash 2A you can get some damage with dash throw.
-Throw is the main mixup tool since F-Tohno has no fast lows.
+Throw is the main mixup tool since F-Tohno has no fast overheads he can enforce.
 Luckily, as always with Shiki, the throw is damaging and causes hard knockdown so it’s passable as the sole mixup.

 *Use the throw option select.
 Done by holding forward and pressing A->E at a specific fast timing.
 If the opponent crouched the elbow it will be whiff canceled into a throw.
 If the opponent stands or tried to jump away, the game sees this as 5A5A which you can easily confirm and convert from.